santiagobenoit/plexus/README.md

 - Viewport Width/Height: Width/height of the game window.
 (100 - screen width/height)
 - Zoom Exponent: A higher value will allow for zooming in closer.
 (0.5 - 2.0)

+## Future Directions
+I plan to train an AI to play this game using reinforcement learning.

 ![Plexus Screenshot](/images/plexus_screenshot.png?raw=true)